 What we found was some incredible trade-offs to missing these events.
 This week, while we were missing Easter with our families, Mike and I spent time talking.
 We discussed what we gained in exchange for missing those events.
 These “expat trade-offs” really mean something to us.
 We focus on them when we start to get down about missing things back in our native country, America.

 |the time we get at home is compact – but much more special.

 While it’s hard to go long stretches without seeing friends and especially family, the time we get while we are visiting the states proves to be high-quality.
 We didn’t live in the same cities as our families before we moved.
 So, visits to family were sometimes a month or more apart.

 Those visits may be several months apart now (we generally manage two trips to the US per year) but the time spent together is different – it’s more quality time.
 Because we are staying with family for several days, we enjoy most of our meals together.
 We also get visits from extended family and have time to just relax, be cozy and – dare I say it, hygge.
 It’s a trade-off and really a “trade-up” – the time we get at home is compact – but much more special.

 Travel With Family and Friends

 |we got to enjoy Mothers Day brunch at Prague Castle – that’s something neither of us will ever forget

-This week my family will be getting together for a late Easter celebration, and to celebrate the birthdays of my nephew and my mom.
+This week my family will hold a late Easter celebration, and celebrate the birthdays of my nephew and mom.
 It’s tough to miss out on the birthdays and the Easter holiday, but we’ll FaceTime.

 Related Post: Amsterdam – 5 Things You Can’t Miss